Implement Job Cost Accounting in Construction

 Design an Effective Job Costing System in Construction Accounting

-Designing an effective job costing system in construction is the first step in the implementation of job costing in construction.
+Designing an effective job cost accounting system in construction is the first step in the implementation of job costing in construction.
 The accounting and office operations side of the equation is done in conjunction with the design of the estimating program.
 For additional assistance related to estimating in construction, please read the series: Estimating in Construction found on this website.

 Concrete contractors typically have four stages of work.
 The first is site development whereby the ground or site is modified, typically with heavy equipment; bust sometimes with a shovel.
 Once the site is prepped (some concrete contractors do not have to perform this stage with certain jobs, it simply is a zero stage of construction), the concrete contractor goes through the process of constructing forms and inserting medal (rebar, wire mesh, steel plates and stringers) to prepare the section for the final pour.
 The third stage is the actual pouring of concrete.
 The final stage is called finishing.
 Sometimes the surface has to be finished to a certain standard, possibly stamped or even cut in accordance with the design of the project.
 Other finishing steps include clean-up, debris removal and in some cases, additional site work to regrade the surface soil to the concrete grade.
 Thus, there are generally four stages of concrete work.